The Consequences of Perfectionism

 Find Non-Substance-Related Ways to Celebrate

 Think about incorporating some new traditions or self-care practices that don’t involve substances.
-Maybe it’s a morning walk before or after a big meal, a new recipe to try, or a substance free treat that you love.
+Maybe it’s a morning walk before or after a big meal, a new recipe to try, or a substance-free treat that you love.
 These practices can help you stay connected to the true meaning of the holiday season and give you something to look forward to that won’t disrupt your progress.

 Prepare Responses to Social Pressure